jamesward/play-auto-refresh/README.md

 * 0.0.3 - Fix botched release
 * 0.0.4 - Fix failure due to multiple instances trying to use the same port
 * 0.0.5 - Bumps for Play 2.2.0 / sbt 0.13.0 and publish the sbt community repo
+* 0.0.6 - Not overriding settings, so it could be used within a build with non play projects

 Developer Info
 --------------